gsi-ee/go4/README.txt

   has additional capabilities, which are listed in the end of this README.

 RUNNING GO4 GUI

   After compilation completed, go4 can be started just like:

      shell> bin/go4

-  During compilation "go4login" init script is generated, where all necessary environment variables for ROOT, Qt and Go4 are set.
+  During compilation "go4login" script is generated, where all necessary environment variables for ROOT, Qt and Go4 are set.
-  It can be copied in any suitable location (accessible with PATH variable) and called:
+  It can be copied in any suitable location (accessible via PATH variable) and called:

      shell> . go4login